 Pop up workshops on Ealing Broadway as part of Make it Ealing's Long Summer Nights Arts Market.

 My ventures into Islamic Geometry went online in June 2016.
 Udemy has been a great platform for my first online course, perfect for absolute beginners.
 My second online course went live in April 2017, an intermediate course to take people forward with their construction skills as well as ideas and techniques for painting patterns.
-Currently I have over 1900 students enrolled in 90+ countries.
+Currently I have over 4500 students enrolled in 103+ countries.
 I love seeing their initial intrigue and fascination grow as they produce the wonderful patterns and constructions.
-Some have shared their work and connected with each other too, using the hashtag #samiramianonlinecourse.
+Some have shared their work using the hashtag #samiramianonlinecourse.

 Back in the world of face to face teaching, I've led several courses at Open Ealing since Spring 2016.
-This, in addition to monthly workshops at Cass Art Kingston , Cass Art Islington , Cass Art Manchester , SOAS University London and Harrow Arts Centre, keeps me very busy.
+This, in addition to monthly workshops at Cass Art Kingston , Cass Art Islington and occasional ones at Cass Art Liverpool , Cass Art Manchester , SOAS University London and Harrow Arts Centre, keeps me very busy.
 I am in awe of and eternally grateful to the wonderful Cass Art, who have supported me and my workshops since I began.

 What an adventure it has been, I most certainly feel blessed to be in a position to follow my passion, enjoying the great opportunities that come my way and meet some great people – in real life and online!